Updated: 27th October 2021

 You are the expert in your field, not me.
 So I will leave the examples up to you to consider.
 BUT, what if you wrote content for your site that satisfied the visitor?
 Perhaps you are answering a question that they need to know the answer too?
 Maybe it’s a special vegetarian recipe?
 Perhaps your content explains to the visitor how to make a better golf swing?

-Whatever it is, it is down to you to provide the information in a legible way so that your site visitor does not depart quickly going back to Google for alternative answers.
+Whatever it is, it is down to you to provide the information in a readable (is that a word?) way so that your site visitor does not depart quickly, going back to Google for alternative answers.

 Think about the websites you visit that answer your questions or you simply enjoy reading.
 What is it about them that makes the site tick?